shalinimoorthy29/Machine-Learning/003_LIVECell_Segmentation of Cells_U-Net/README.md

-# Segmentation of Cells in Phase-Contrast Microscopy Images with the U-Net Convolutional Neural Network
+# Cell Segmentation in Phase-Contrast Microscopy Using Deep Learning

 ## Dataset Used